-Unit 1 and Units 3 to 9 are developed sequentially, in a unique semester, except for Unit 6, which is started in the last part of the first semester and extends to the beginning of the second one.
+Unit 1 and Units 3 to 6 are developed sequentially, in the first semester.
+Units 7 to 9 are also developed sequentially in the second semester.
 Unit 2 is presented divided into two periods, at the beginning and at the end of the first semester, respectively.
 Unit 10, "Design of a breeding programme", entails the application of the training received in the different subjects of the first academic year, so it takes place over the two semesters.
 To see the specific timetable for each Unit, please refer to the section Syllabus and Study guide.

 Second part of the Master (second academic year)

 The subject "Basic tools for the development of scientific and technical documents and publications" takes place in two weeks at the end of the first part of the Master.
 The Practicum on Plant Breeding and the Master’s final work (Master Thesis) are developed during the third and fourth semesters, amounting in total a maximum duration of 10 months.
 The Practicum usually begins in early September, although, depending on the Protocol established or the convenience of the tutor and the host institution, the starting date may be delayed or slightly brought forward, prior acceptance of the UdL/IAMZ-CIHEAM Studies Commission of the Master.
 Since this part of the programme [Practicum and Master’s final work (Master Thesis)] occurs in the collaborating institutions (universities, research centres or companies), the working schedule and holiday calendar is adapted to the specific requirements of such institutions.

 In the first part of the programme, the lectures of Units 1 to 9 are delivered in Spanish or English with simultaneous interpretation into either language.
 The handouts provided by the lecturers will be in English.
 The exams can be taken either in Spanish, English or French.
 In Unit 10, students may write the design project of a plant breeding programme and perform the oral presentation and defence of the Unit in Spanish, English or French.